 - Place them at a height of 40-60 cm from the ground, to the sides of the zone to be protected, and as close as possible to the edge of the gate, i.e. no further than 15 cm. - There must be a raceway tube at the point envisaged for routing cables. - Point the transmitter TX at receiver RX with a maximum tolerance of 5°. - 01.
-Remove the front glass panel (fig. 19-1). - 02.
+Remove the front glass panel (fig. 20-1). - 02.
 Position the photocell at the point where the cable routing tube arrives. - 03.
 Trace the drilling points using the base as a reference.
 Use a percussion drill to drill the wall, with a 5 mm tip, and insert 5 mm plugs. - 04.
-Route the electric cables through the specific holes (pierce those required): see fig. 19-2. - 05.
-Fix the base, using the relative screws [B] of fig. 19-3 ensuring that the hole on the base [C] of fig. 19-3 is aligned with the cable outlet.
+Route the electric cables through the specific holes (pierce those required): see fig. 20-2. - 05.
+Fix the base, using the relative screws [B] of fig. 20-3 ensuring that the hole on the base [C] of fig. 20-3 is aligned with the cable outlet.
 2 self-tapping screws are also supplied for fixture on surfaces with a different density. - 06.
-Connect the electrical cable in the relative terminals of both TX and RX (fig. 19-4).Connect the electrical cable in the relative terminals of both TX and RX (fig. 19-5) and to the blue terminal on the control board.
-No polarity needs to be observed.

-07. Fix the covering shell [D] of fig. 19-6 with the two screws [E] of fig. 19-6 using a Phillips screwdriver.
-Lastly, insert the external cover [F] in fig. 19-6 pressing it slightly to secure in place.
+Connect the electrical cable in the relative terminals of both TX and RX (fig. 20-4).
+From an electrical point of view, TX and RX must be connected in parallel (fig. 20-5) and to the blue terminal of the control board.
+No polarity needs to be observed. - 07.
+Fix the covering shell [D] of fig. 20-6 with the two screws [E] of fig. 20-6 using a Phillips screwdriver.
+Lastly, insert the external cover [F] in fig. 20-6 pressing it slightly to secure in place.

-6.2 - INSTALLING AND CONNECTING THE FLASHING LIGHT FL100 (fig. 20)
+6.2 - INSTALLING THE FL100 FLASHING LIGHT FL100 (fig. 21)

-Select the position of the flashing light so that it is in the vicinity of the gate in a visible location; It can be fixed on either a horizontal or vertical surface.
-Fig. 20 shows the two options:
+Select the position of the flashing light so that it is in the vicinity of the gate in a visible location; it can be fixed on either a horizontal or vertical surface; fig. 21 shows the two options:

-- 01. Remove the cover, unscrewing the screw if present; - 02.
-Separate the base, unscrewing the screws present to route the electric cables; - 03.
-Trace the drilling holes using the base as a reference and ensuring that the hole on the base is aligned with the cable outlet. vertical fixture (A) or horizontal fixture (B); - 04.
+- 01. Remove the cover, unscrewing the screw if present. - Separate the base, unscrewing the screws present to route the electric cables. - 03.
+Trace the drilling holes using the base as a reference and ensuring that the hole on the base is aligned with the cable outlet. vertical fixture (A) or horizontal fixture. - 04.
 Use a percussion drill to drill the wall, with a 6 mm tip, and insert 6 mm plugs. - 05.
-Fix the base, using the relative screws; - 06.
-Connect the electric cables in the relative FLASH and "aerial" terminals as shown in the figure: To facilitate operations, remove terminals, make connections, then refit the terminals.
-No polarity needs to be observed on the FLASH terminal, while in the

-No polarity needs to be observed on the FLASH terminal, while in the case of the shielded cable connection of the aerial, the sheath must be connected;

-- 07. Insert the lamp holder in the base, taking care to press it down so that it locks into place. - 08.
+Fix the base, using the relative screws. - 06.
+Connect the electric cables in the relative FLASH and "aerial" terminals as shown in the figure: To facilitate operations, remove terminals, make connections, then refit the terminals. - No polarity needs to be observed on the FLASH terminal, while in the case of the shielded cable connection of the aerial, the sheath must be connected. - 07.
+Insert the lamp holder in the base, taking care to press it down so that it locks into place; - 08.
 Secure the body of the flashing light to the fixing support and turn it left until it clicks into place, then secure by means of the screw.